seagram/seagram.dev/src/pages/posts/apple-script.md

 title: "the anatomy of applescript syntax"
 date: 18/09/2024
 ---
  I’ve recently been developing a library to streamline macOS application automation, motivated largely by Apple’s reluctance to fully port the iOS Shortcuts Automation framework to macOS.
 Apple’s official recommended approach involves the macOS Shortcuts app in tandem with Automator, a cumbersome and outdated setup without any support for managing multiple automations simultaneously.
 Various community workarounds have emerged, like scheduling recurring iCalendar events to trigger shortcuts or using bash scripts with cron jobs.
 However, certain shortcuts require admin privileges, which in turn prompt users for password or biometric authentication, which unfortunately cannot be disabled or pre-approved in macOS.
 This led me to devise a solution to automate these authentication prompts, which appear as unfocusable GUI windows.
 My idea was to detect when a window appeared, verify if it was the authentication prompt, and fill out the username and password fields automatically.
 Initially, I thought Apple’s Swift programming language would contain the necessary libraries for scripting and window management tasks.
-However, Swift’s remains limited in its scripting tooling for macOS operations.
+However, Swift remains limited in its scripting tooling for macOS operations.

 ## history

 To understand AppleScript's history, I’d refer to a fantastic paper by William Cook from the University of Texas at Austin which thoroughly examined its development.
 In essence, AppleScript was designed to be a scripting language meant for widespread use.
 To enhance readability, it adopted a natural language syntax and supported multiple languages, including English, Japanese, and French.
 Its primary goal was to “automate complex tasks and customize macOS applications.”
-AppleScript attempted to achieve this by through “Apple Events,” a specialized form of remote procedure call.
+AppleScript attempted to achieve this through “Apple Events,” a specialized form of remote procedure calls.
 With Apple Events, outgoing messages from a script pre-identified their arguments which allowed the receiving application to interpret commands directly without using remote object pointers or proxies.
 It reduced the need for communication round trips, which were too computationally expensive on older Macintosh systems.
 Applications supporting AppleScript’s Open Scripting Architecture let users link scripts to application objects to capture and modify application behaviour.
 Though ambitious, AppleScript’s implementation ultimately fell very short because it prioritized readability over extensibility.

 ## syntax